sa-ne/openshift4-vmware-upi/README.md

 ## Creating Ignition Configs

 After you download the installer we need to create our ignition configs using the `openshift-install` command.
 Create a file called `install-config.yaml` similar to the one show below.
-This example shows 3 masters and 2 worker nodes.
+This example shows 3 masters and 1 worker node (for actual deployments, 2 or more worker nodes should be used).

 ```yaml
 apiVersion: v1